This country-specific Q&A provides an overview of Shipping laws and regulations applicable in Singapore.

 First, this temporary relief is given only to specific categories of contracts and not to all types of contracts.
 More specifically, this Act only covers contracts entered before 25 March 2020 and the prescribed period for some types of contracts has already expired.

-The contracts which continueto qualify for such temporary relief include: –
+The contracts that have qualified for such temporary relief in 2021 include: –

-a.
-Options to purchase and sale and purchase agreements with housing, commercial and industrial developers (until 31 March 2021);
+Options to purchase and sale and purchase agreements with housing, commercial and industrial developers (extended to 30 June 2021);

 Under Part 2 of the Act, the party that is unable to perform their contractual obligations may file a Notification for Relief.
 If this Notification is disputed, the Notification may be referred to an Assessor.